Depression

 Burnout

 According to the World Health Organization (WHO), occupational burnout is a syndrome resulting from chronic work-related stress, with symptoms characterized by feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy.
+Addressing these symptoms falls within our areas of focus.

 While burnout may affect general health and well-being and may cause people to contact health services, WHO does not classify it as a medical condition or a mental disorder.